openfootball/worldcup.json/README.md

-A:  Sorry, no. worldcup.json works like a wiki. everytime the upstream (source) text, that is, [`worldcup/2026--usa/cup.txt`](https://github.com/openfootball/worldcup/blob/master/2026--usa/cup.txt) gets updated (by hand), the [2026/worldcup.json](https://github.com/openfootball/worldcup.json/blob/master/2026/worldcup.json) datatset here gets automatically generated & updated (via github action).
+A:  Sorry, no. worldcup.json works like a wiki. everytime the upstream (source) text, that is, [`worldcup/2026--usa/cup.txt`](https://github.com/openfootball/worldcup/blob/master/2026--usa/cup.txt) gets updated (by hand), the [2026/worldcup.json](https://github.com/openfootball/worldcup.json/blob/master/2026/worldcup.json) datatset here gets automatically generated & updated (via github action - see the [actions log @ /worldcup](https://github.com/openfootball/worldcup/actions)).

 Again note the upstream (source) text updates are not live or automated.
 [I (Gerald Bauer)](https://github.com/geraldb) try to update once a day and note - I am in Austria, that is, Central European Summer Time (UTC+2).